FRAMINGHAM — At 89 years old, Hugo “Holly” Hollerorth seems especially qualified to write a book on the naked truth about aging.

 While acknowledging that his book’s subjects do not constitute a truly representative sample of the nation’s aging population, Hollerorth said their voices deserve to be heard — especially in contrast to the more typical warnings about the hazards of old age.

 “This particular group has really taken aging in stride and found ways to continue to contribute, feel productive and active, and appreciate their relationships,” he said.
 “The message is enjoy your youth, but don’t fear aging.
-You can enjoy that, too.”
+You can enjoy that, too.”“The Naked Truth About Aging’’ costs $20, with proceeds benefiting First Parish in Framingham.

 To order online, visit store.silverstreetmedia.com